IgniteUI/igniteui-docfx/kr/components/grids_templates/excel_style_filtering.md

 <div class="divider--half"></div>

-In the sample bellow 'Artist' column have all four features enebled, 'Debut' have all four disabled, 'Grammy Nominations' has only pinning and hiding.
+In the sample below 'Artist' column have all four features enabled, 'Debut' have all four disabled, 'Grammy Nominations' has only pinning and hiding.
 }

 <div class="divider--half"></div>